 The original meaning of the word educate is to draw forth; education should therefore aim at drawing forth all the different powers of human beings.
 True education should train the intellect, establish principles, and regulate the heart.
 In answering the question, what is education? --especially in reference to girls --I would strike this threefold cord, believing that if the intellect is trained to habits of thought by the development of its faculties, the conscience to the perception of the reasonableness of principles founded on intelligible moral laws, and the heart to a wise regulation of its spontaneous action, we may hope for results which will be most likely to prepare women for the particular duties and responsibilities which motherhood brings.

 Who, then, is the educated mother?
-The educated mother is pre-eminently a woman who thinks, and the results of her regulated thought will be seen in the daily administration of her home.
+The educated mother is pre-eminently a woman who thinks, and the results of her regulated thought will be seen in the daily administration of her home.and concludes with the following remarks:

 The educated mother must, however, be much more than a nursery machine and a technical instructress.
 Realising that the children of to-day will rapidly develop into individuals keen to learn and be taught, she will always be alive to the necessity of cultivating her own mind, and the work of self-education and improvement will go on for her while life lasts.
 It is absolutely necessary a mother should know how to care for the small bodies, but it is equally important she should understand and satisfy the unfolding intellects of her children.
 It is a painful spectacle, that of a mother who has allowed her children to outstrip her as thinking beings, and can no longer keep pace with them in their pursuits and interests.